devab2081/ethical-hacking-daily-log/Day-11/explain.md

-# Simple Explanation – Day 11
+# Vulnerability Assessment – Simple Explanation (Day 11)

-This file explains today's topic in simple terms for beginners.

-## What is this topic about?
+## What is Vulnerability Assessment?
--
+Vulnerability assessment is a method used to find security weaknesses in systems and applications.

-## Why is it important?
+## Why is it Important?
+Finding vulnerabilities early helps prevent attacks and data breaches.

+## What Does It Focus On?
+- Identifying weaknesses
+- Understanding risk levels
+- Suggesting fixes

+## Who Uses Vulnerability Assessment?
+- Security teams
--
+- Developers

-## How it is used in security?
--
+- Organizations handling user data